 ½ tsp sesame seeds

-1. Adjust oven rack to lower-middle position and preheat oven to 325 degrees F.
+- Adjust oven rack to lower-middle position and preheat oven to 325 °F.

-4. Add egg, scallion whites, soy sauce, wine ginger, and white pepper to the bowl.
+- Add egg, scallion whites, 2 tbsp soy sauce, Sake, ginger, sugar, and white pepper to the bowl.

-7. Put the stock in a Dutch oven and add miso, mirin and soy sauce and bring to a boil then remove from the heat and place the meatballs in the broth with one in the center and seven around it.
+- Put the stock in a Dutch oven then and add miso, mirin, 1 tsp soy sauce, sesame oil, and gochujang, bring to a boil then remove from the heat.
+Next place the meatballs in the broth with one in the center and seven around it.
 The meatballs will not be totally submerged.

-11. Place the cooked rice noodles into large soup bowls then ladle in the meatballs, cabbage, and broth in.
-Sprinkle it with scallion greens and sesame seeds and serve.
+- Place the cooked rice noodles into large soup bowls then ladle in the meatballs, cabbage, and broth.
+Sprinkle with scallion greens and sesame seeds and serve.

-12. One of my favorite leftovers is to slice the Lion’s Head meatballs in half, then sauté in a skillet until both sides are brown, then drop in a quick broth and cook for a couple minutes, then serve.
-These can be used with many sides like rice, noodles, or my favorite sushi rice sticks.
+One of my favorite leftovers is to slice the Lion’s Head meatballs in half, sauté in a skillet until both sides are brown, then drop in a quick miso gochujang broth and cook for a couple minutes.
+These can be used with many sides like rice, noodles, or my favorite, sushi rice sticks.

 Lions Head Finished